 Under Cayman Islands law, our directors have a fiduciary duty to act honestly, in good faith and with a view to our best interests.
 Our directors also have a duty to exercise the skill they actually possess and such care and diligence that a reasonably prudent person would exercise in comparable circumstances.
 In fulfilling their duty of care to us, our directors must ensure compliance with our memorandum and articles of association, as amended and restated from time to time.
-A shareholder has the right to seek damages if a duty owed by our directors is breached.
+A director may be liable for any loss suffered by us as a result of a breach of their fiduciary duties.